Food Processor vs Blender: Which Is Better for Your Kitchen?

 Confused about whether you need a food processor or a blender?
 While they look similar, one is for chopping dry ingredients and the other needs liquid.

 The KitchenAid 3.5 Cup Chopper wins most kitchen matchups because its wider base and locking blade chop onions and garlic without turning them to mush.
 If you only make smoothies, buy the Magic Bullet.
-I tested both side-by-side in 2026, and the KitchenAid simply handles dry ingredients better.
+I tested both side-by-side today, and the KitchenAid simply handles dry ingredients better.

 Most people confuse blenders and food processors.
 Blenders pull ingredients into a vortex—a spinning column of liquid—requiring water or milk to function.
 Processors chop dry ingredients across a wider, flatter base.
 You need to pick based on what you actually cook.